aBoredG/Ptero-VM-JAR/README.md

 ### Contributing
 Contributions are always welcome, feel free to open Pull Requests to contribute, or even consider starring the project, that also helps!

+##### This project was made for educational purposes only and I, or the Ptero-VM creator shall not be held accountable for anything this project is used for.